Generic selectors

 It is impossible to talk about Sheffield Wednesday's Hillsborough Stadium without touching on the Hillsborough disaster of 1989.
 On this day, a combination of poor organisation, sub-par health and safety regulations as well as gross misconduct resulted in a catastrophic incident which saw 97 Liverpool fans tragically lose their lives.

-Hillsborough's reputation was and has been tarnished ever since, however, the ground has also done plenty of good within the sport.
+Hillsborough's reputation has been tarnished ever since; however, the ground has also done plenty of good within the sport.
 It was used as a venue at both the 1966 World Cup, made even more special by England‘s eventual triumph in the competition, and also for the 1996 European Championships.

 Its record attendance obliterates that of the aforementioned Elland Road, with a figure of over 72,000 being achieved during an FA Cup clash with Manchester City in 1932.
 Hillsborough also reportedly holds the record for the highest attendance at a third-tier football match in England, when a crowd of over 49,000 were in attendance as Wednesday thrashed their bitter rivals, Sheffield United, 4-0 in 1976.